idnahacks/GoodHound/README.md

 ### Default behaviour

 All options are __optional__.
-The default behaviour is to connect to a neo4j server setup with the default ip (http://localhost:7474) and credentials (neo4j:neo4j) and calculate the busiest paths from non-admin users to highvalue targets as defined with the default Bloodhound setup and print the top 5 busiest paths to the screen.
+The default behaviour is to connect to a neo4j server setup with the default ip (http://localhost:7474) and credentials (neo4j:neo4j), calculate the busiest paths from non-admin users to highvalue targets as defined with the default Bloodhound setup, and print the top 5 busiest paths to the screen.

 The neo4j database will need to already have the Sharphound collector output uploaded using the Upload button in the Bloodhound GUI.